| This

 years and have no other evidence then look further.

 2. Is there enough air coming through the face-level-vents?
-Turn the blower
+This is extremely

 3. The heater may be turned off but is it still working a little and spoiling